 NINETY YEARS AGO President Woodrow Wilson arrived in Paris determined to establish a League of Nations to prevent a repetition of the Great War, in which some sixteen million soldiers and civilians had perished.
 Despite the belated US entry into the war in 1917, Wilson was in a strong position at the Paris peace talks: American military power had been decisive in helping to achieve the armistice after four years of slaughter between 1914 and 1918.

 In January 1918, before the war ended, Wilson had set out his vision for the post-war world in his famous “fourteen points” address to the US Congress.
-Wilson believed the United States had not only a moral obligation to spread American democratic and social values throughout the world but also a national interest in doing so, and he wanted an international arbitration organisation set up to prevent nation states from resorting again to war.
+Wilson believed the United States had not only a moral obligation to spread American democratic and social values throughout the world but also a national interest in doing so, and he wanted an arbitration organisation set up to prevent nation states from resorting again to war.

 It was, of course, a dismal failure.
-The US Senate refused to ratify the Treaty of Versailles and the United States did not ultimately join the League of Nations; for its part, the League did not manage to replace warfare with legally enforceable international arbitration.
+The US Senate refused to ratify the Treaty of Versailles and the United States did not ultimately join the League of Nations; for its part, the League did not manage to replace warfare with legally enforceable arbitration.
 Moreover, the onerous reparations imposed on defeated Germany helped to create conditions for the rise of Nazism and for the 1939–45 world war.
 The sixteen million killed, including 61,500 Australians, had died in vain.

 For Wilson the Paris peace conference was a political catastrophe.
 His cynical European counterparts, especially George Clemenceau of France and Britain’s Lord Robert Cecil, did not share his democratic idealism.
 They wanted to preserve the privileged position of the great powers and to punish Germany.
-At the same time Wilson’s secretary of state, Robert Lansing, a distinguished international lawyer, disagreed profoundly with the president’s approach and tried to tell him so.
+At the same time Wilson’s secretary of state, Robert Lansing, a distinguished lawyer, disagreed profoundly with the president’s approach and tried to tell him so.

 Wilson chose to ignore Lansing’s advice in Paris and in early in 1920 he asked Lansing to resign.
 Lansing did so and twelve months later published a book, The Peace Negotiations: A Personal Narrative (Houghton Miflin, 1921), which was highly critical of Wilson.
-Lansing’s book eerily anticipated problems to come in international affairs.
+Lansing’s book eerily anticipated problems to come in affairs.
 It also exposed the gap between Wilson’s high-flown public rhetoric and his low flying private behaviour as he tried to get British and French agreement to the League of Nations.
-It contained lessons about international summit diplomacy which are still relevant to students and practitioners of foreign policy, including Americans, Australians and others with limited historical understanding.
+It contained lessons about summit diplomacy which are still relevant to students and practitioners of foreign policy, including Americans, Australians and others with limited historical understanding.
 Of Lansing’s book, more later.

-Despite setbacks, Wilsonian idealism and later liberal internationalism have remained key elements in the US foreign policy tradition, transcending the Democrat–Republican political divide.
+Despite setbacks, Wilsonian idealism and later liberal ism have remained key elements in the US foreign policy tradition, transcending the Democrat–Republican political divide.
 Their main intellectual rivals have been versions of realism, historically associated with presidents Thomas Jefferson and Franklin Delano Roosevelt, which argue that American policy should be “less concerned about spreading democracy abroad than about safeguarding it at home.”
 Realism is less optimistic than idealism about human nature and rationality.
-It accepts the anarchic and amoral character of the international order and focuses on national interest, military strength and maintaining a balance of power to preserve peace.
+It accepts the anarchic and amoral character of the order and focuses on national interest, military strength and maintaining a balance of power to preserve peace.
 George Kennan and Henry Kissinger are the great modern American practitioners of realism.

 Both Wilsonianism and realism have, at different times and on different issues, dominated American foreign policy.
 They are not mutually exclusive and are adaptable to different political circumstances at different times.
-Nevertheless it is a significant issue for American allies, including Australia, whether or not a US administration is more likely, more often, to take Wilsonian positions in dealing with international issues.
+Nevertheless it is a significant issue for American allies, including Australia, whether or not a US administration is more likely, more often, to take Wilsonian positions in dealing with issues.

 The likely foreign policy emphasis of President Barak Obama is of particular interest to Australia given Canberra’s close involvement with US military engagements.
 A great many Australian lives and money are stake in any military commitment.
-Will Obama tend towards a foreign policy grounded in international law and international organisations?
+Will Obama tend towards a foreign policy grounded in law and organisations?
 Or is he more likely to tilt towards the use of US and allied military power to protect US and allied national interests in an anarchic world?

 Some of Obama’s early foreign policy initiatives suggest sympathy with the Wilsonian tradition.
-He has stressed the importance of multilateral approaches to international affairs rather than the bilateral and even unilateral approaches of the previous Bush administration.
+He has stressed the importance of multilateral approaches to affairs rather than the bilateral and even unilateral approaches of the previous Bush administration.
 He has sought to reach out to countries labeled “evil” by his predecessor George Bush.
 He has abandoned the “with us or against us” mindset of the Bush administration, which sought to use US military power to impose American-style democracy on places like Iraq and Afghanistan with results that too often proved terrible.
 (Bush was, arguably, Wilsonian too, at least in as much as he believed that the US had a moral duty to impose its views on the world, unilaterally and by force if necessary.)

 Obama has proposed global solutions in global forums to global problems including climate change and economic crisis.
 He has urged major reductions in US and Soviet nuclear arsenals.
 He has sought improved relations with Russia, China, Cuba, Iran and even North Korea.
 He has moved to shut down secret CIA detention and torture facilities around the world and to close Guantanamo Bay.